Edgemoor

 MNAC met on November 8th at City Hall.

-we were visited by our new mayor Tim Douglas.
-He outlined his priorities for
+month we were visited by our new mayor Tim Douglas.
+He outlined his priorities

+neighborhood plans.
 Spoke to fact that current plans are very much out of date.
-Process Tim Stewart

-and staff have provided should be very helpful in assisting with plan updates.
+Process Tim Stewart and staff have provided should be very helpful in assisting

-represents enormous opportunity for city.
-Lively discussion is needed.
-Counting
+–Central waterfront represents enormous opportunity for city.
+Lively discussion

 3.